davidsonpriya/Microbit-Tutorials/_locales/en-GB/disco-led.md

 ```

 ## Have the LED strip to have DJ effect
-** A little tricky **
+** This step is a little tricky **
-We will pick up the sound and match the levels to have DJ Light effect.
+<br>We will pick up the sound and match the levels to have DJ Light effect.
 <br> From ``||Neopixel||`` get ``||Neopixel: show rainbow||`` and ``||Neopixel: range||`` blocks.
 <br> In ``||Neopixel: show Rainbow||`` block, replace ``||strip||`` with ** "strip range from 0 with 4 LEDs"** by dragging and dropping.
 <br> Change the values as shown.